dam_lev

 README

 dam_lev implements the Damerau–Levenshtein diff algorithm.
-That is, it will take two sequences and determine the minimum number of transpositions, substitutions, insertions, and deletions needed to transform the first sequence into the second.
+That is, it takes two sequences and determines the minimum number of transpositions, substitutions, insertions, and deletions needed to transform the first sequence into the second.

 Usage

-dam_lev::diff takes two vectors (of some type T which implements Clone + PartialEq) and returns a vector of dam_lev::Mutation objects.
+dam_lev::diff takes two slices of some type T which implements PartialEq and returns a vector of dam_lev::Mutation objects.
 This is an enum type with four variants corresponding to the four types of transformations.
 For example,

 We see that the sequence of transformations is